 We have a legal duty to protect your personal data.
 The following principles apply when we process it:

-Your data is accurate and is only used for the intended purpose
+Your data is accurate so far as you have provided it to us and is only used for the intended purpose

-- You will be provided with a copy of data we hold on you, on request
+You will be provided with details of data we hold on you, on request

-Whether we hold your data on paper or in electronic form the above principles apply.
+Whether we hold any of your data on paper or in electronic form the above principles apply.

 who has access to personal data we hold

-NB - the contents of DBS disclosure will not be disclosed to anyone without your express permission.
+NB - the contents of the relevant Criminal Records checks will not be disclosure will not be disclosed to anyone without your express permission.

 retention of data